About the name…

 The Brasenose Arms is a family run business that is situated on the edge of the Cotwolds in the picturesque town of Cropredy.

 This country bar and restaurant offers great meals everyday of the week from 12pm, and our chefs are friendly and always excited to cook for vegetarians or gluten-free customers.
-The 16th Century English pub hosts new Live bands every Saturday night and a fun filled quiz every Sunday night.
+The 16th Century English pub hosts new Live bands on Saturday night and a fun filled quiz every Sunday night.

 We also offer a comfortable Bed and Breakfast over-looking the large beer garden.
 We pride ourselves in offering a continental and hot breakfast to keep you full on your day out.